 If you are unable to visit the Bruce County Museum & Cultural Centre we are able to do fee for service research for you.
 Fill out the form below and we will contact you about your request.

 Bruce County Archives Research Request Form

-The Bruce County Archives is grateful for the partnership and support of the Bruce County Historical Society, the Bruce County Genealogical Society and the Grey & Bruce Branch of the Ontario Genealogical Society.
+The Bruce County Archives is grateful for the partnership and support of the Bruce County Historical Society, the Bruce County Genealogical Society.

 Donate to Archives and Research (artifacts, money, time, etc)